Table of content

 15 - Ensure forms are accessible

-Here, we encounter one of the most challenging aspects of web accessibility.
+This is one of the trickiest parts of web accessibility.

-Forms can consist of a wide range of components, such as comboboxes, inputs with various types like numbers or dates, text areas, and many more.
+Forms can include a wide range of components: comboboxes, inputs of various types (numbers, dates, etc.), text areas, and many more.

-Ensuring the accessibility of each form component is crucial, but discussing every component in detail would be insane.
-Instead, I will provide you with more general but equally important tips:
+Making each form component accessible is crucial, but covering every one in detail would be insane.
+So here are some more general, but equally important, tips:

 <form action="#">